anton-smirnov-robert/weaver/content/mechanization of scientific research.md

 - note
 ---

-We gives 5 characteristics of a mechanistic organization:
+I call an organization a system of parts interacting together.
+I call mechanism the deterministic process by which an mechanistic organization (MO) is enabled to produce an effect.
+I call machine a physical MO.
+I posit 5 necessary conditions for a organization to be qualified as mechanistic:

-C1: It has an extrinsic telos.
+C1: The organization has an extrinsic telos.

-Let's clarify this point.
-We distinguish the relations of material entities in three categories depending on their relation to teleology.
-Physical systems do not have a telos.
-Artefacts, physical systems that have an extrinsic telos, given by the designer of the artefact.
-Biological organisms have an instrinsic telos: the one of establishing and maintaining their own conditions of existence.
+Physical systems do not have a telos unless they are organized by a designer to do so.
+In this case, the machine (or more generally the MO) has an *extrinsic* telos.
+In contrast, biological organism have an instrinsic telos: the one of establishing and maintaining their own conditions of existence.

 C2: Its parts are generic.

-To be more precise: a piece of a machine can be replaced by another piece, leaving the machine invariant by this transformation.
+A part of a MO can be replaced by another similar part, leaving the MO invariant with this transformation.

-C3: Its parts are inert, by principle.
+C3: Outside the organization, parts are in a state of inertia.

-Specializing to matter, Galileo's posits that isolated objects are immobile in the relevant referential.
-Newton's laws give the trajectory of this object whe experiencing external forces.
+For machines, Galileo's inertial principle posits that isolated physical objects are immobile in the relevant referential.
+For unphysical objects, a specific argumentation should be given.

+C4: The evolution of the state of its parts follows a law (principle of least action).

+For machines, Newton's laws give the trajectory of a physical object when its experiences an external forces.
 More generally, physics can be understood with respect to a principle of least action, where the action has a precise definition depending on the theory.

-C4: The evolution of the state of its parts follows a law (principle of least action).

-In contrast to organization, it lacks of generativity which requires internal variations. , at least a variation/stability duality.
-However, because parts of a mechanistic organization cannot change,
+In unphysical cases, a specific deterministic law (relying on minimization/maximization principles) should be given.

 C5: The state of its parts can vary within a predefined sets of possibilities.

-Parts of a mechanistic organization can vary within a predefined set of possibiliites.
-Circular organization (i.e. organizations containing causal circularities) are homeostatic ones: they permit the stability (for instance, using negative feedback loops) of the organization.
-However, in contrast to self-determined systems, such as biological one, there is no intrinsic variations of variations of its parts.
-In other words, the organization is not generative because it lacks a duality
+Parts of a mechanistic organization can vary within a predefined (by the designer) set of possibiliites.
+Within this respect, circular organization (i.e. organizations containing causal circularities) are homeostatic ones: they permit the stability (for instance, using negative feedback loops) of the organization.
+However, in contrast to generative organizations — such as biological ones — there are no intrinsic imprestatable variations.
+The absence of a variation/stability duality prevents the adoption of novelties.

 C6: The number of every part follows a minimization/maximization criteria.